 Santeetlah Dusky Salamander

-Description: A medium-sized salamander (2.5 to 4.0 inches in length) with greenish-brown dorsum.
-Some specimens have a subdued pattern while others have small red spots enclosed by dark borders.
-A light yellow wash on the belly and under limbs and tail.
+The Santeetlah Dusky Salamander, Desmognathus santeetlah, occurs in the higher elevations of the Great Smoky and Unicoi Mountains of east Tennessee.
+A medium-sized salamander (2.5 to 4.0 inches in length) with a greenish-brown dorsum.
+Some specimens have a subdued pattern, while others have small red spots enclosed by dark borders.
+A light yellow wash on the belly, under limbs, and tail.
 Also, has a yellow line from the eye to the angle of the jaw.
 Tails are moderately keeled.

-- Spotted Dusky Salamanders have a brighter and bolder pattern.
+Similar Species: Imitator Salamanders have dark or black bellies.
+Spotted Dusky Salamanders have a brighter and bolder pattern.

 Habitat: Found along small streams flowing through high elevation forests and on wet rock faces.